thobruk/thobruk.github.io/_posts/2014-04-03-uniqueness-constraint-the-expected-exception.markdown

     end
 rescue ActiveRecord::RecordNotUnique
     retry unless (retries-=1).zero?
+    raise
 end
 {%endhighlight%}

 Be careful !
 Make sure you have unique constraint defined !
 At least it will only try once and then stop.
 In the interest of DRYness we should probably take the re-try wrapper and make it a helper or something.
 That `create` action is looking pretty skinny.
+An `retry_once_on` can be used in all my other
+`create` and `update` actions.

 {%highlight ruby%}
 def retry_once_on(exception)